urbit/the-urbit-book/book/care-and-feeding.md

 If you are running your ship yourself, then you get to have a bit more fun at the cost of a bit more labor.
 If you are hosted, you can read this section for information but you shouldn't follow these steps now.

-If you have already started your ship before, then be careful not to double-boot it.
-You can skip ahead to the heading "Accessing Your Ship".
+If you have already started your ship before, you can skip ahead to the heading "Accessing Your Ship".

-> ##  Double Booting
->
-> ["Double booting"](https://docs.urbit.org/glossary/double-boot) means running two copies of the same ship at the same time on the network.
-This puts the network in an inconsistent state, and requires you to factory-reset your ship.
-This is only a risk if you make copies of your ship's folder, so don't do that.

 #### Acquiring the Keyfile